×

 Slow Chinese is pretty unique.
 It’s created by Chinese college students, and basically, these students talk about a snippet of what it’s like to live in China, often in short sessions under 10 minutes.

-The most unique aspect of Slow Chinese is that it’s designed to be spoken out loud slowly, so even if the content is a bit more advanced than you’re used to, it’s much easier to make out the individual words because of the slower speed!
+The most unique aspect of Slow Chinese is that it’s designed to be spoken out loud slowly, so even if the content is a bit more advanced than you’re used to, it’s much easier to make out the individual words because of the slower speed.

-I think that in terms of learning materials, it’s not the most well-equipped on the list, but in terms of podcast material, it can be interesting—these are genuine snippets of what life is like through the eyes of college students, so you can count on it that you’re not just going to learn new words, you’re also going to hear some unique stuff about Chinese culture from a native’s perspective!
+I think that in terms of learning materials, it’s not the most well-equipped on the list, but in terms of podcast material, it can be interesting—these are genuine snippets of what life is like through the eyes of college students.
+So you can count on it that you’re not just going to learn new words—you’re also going to hear some unique stuff about Chinese culture from a native’s perspective.

 The content isn’t exhaustive, but you can get a glimpse into China through Slow Chinese, and I highly recommend it for people who are at an intermediate level to really polish their listening skills here.

-黃帝內經與養生智慧 — Staying Healthy with the Yellow Emperor's Classic of Internal Medicine
+15. 黃帝內經與養生智慧 — Staying Healthy with the Yellow Emperor’s Classic of Internal Medicine黃帝內經與養生智慧 — Staying Healthy with the Yellow Emperor's Classic of Internal Medicine

 Title in pinyin: huáng dì nèi jīng yǔ yǎng shēng zhì huì